ljishen/qemu-arm/qemu-cortex-a15/README.md

-# QEMU ARM Emulator on Cortex-A15
+# An Approximation Emulator for Raspberry Pi 2 on Cortex-A15

 [![](https://images.microbadger.com/badges/image/ljishen/qemu-cortex-a15.svg)](http://microbadger.com/images/ljishen/qemu-cortex-a15)

-This is a closet Raspberry Pi 2 emulator which is not running `Raspbian` system but `Debian GNU/Linux 9 (stretch)`.
+This is a Raspberry Pi 2 emulator on CPU architecture Cortex-A15.
+It runs `Debian GNU/Linux 9 (stretch)` instead of `Raspbian`.

 ## Motivation
 - Even though the `raspi2` is in the QEMU supported machine list, it is not able to run the latest Raspbian system.
-These are the methods I have tried [1](https://blogs.msdn.microsoft.com/iliast/2016/11/10/how-to-emulate-raspberry-pi/) (black screen), [2](https://raspberrypi.stackexchange.com/a/71172) (CPUX: failed to come online), [3](http://blog.3mdeb.com/2015/12/30/emulate-rapberry-pi-2-in-qemu/) (only shows a raspberry logo) but none of them success.
+I have tried several options [1](https://blogs.msdn.microsoft.com/iliast/2016/11/10/how-to-emulate-raspberry-pi/) (black screen), [2](https://raspberrypi.stackexchange.com/a/71172) (CPUX: failed to come online), [3](http://blog.3mdeb.com/2015/12/30/emulate-rapberry-pi-2-in-qemu/) (only shows a raspberry logo) but none of them was successful.
 (Checked on Aug 16, 2017)
 - The method introduced in the [msdn blog](https://blogs.msdn.microsoft.com/iliast/2016/11/10/how-to-emulate-raspberry-pi/) using `versatilepb` machine only supports up to 256MB of RAM which states clearly in the [QEMU wiki](https://wiki.qemu.org/Documentation/Platforms/ARM#Guidelines_for_choosing_a_QEMU_machine).
 Such configuration is hardly usable.
-- Therefore, currently my final cloest solution is to emulate the ARM `Cortex-A15` CPU with machine `virt` running the Debian 9 system.
+- Therefore, currently the feasible approximation solution is to emulate the ARM `Cortex-A15` CPU with machine `virt` running the Debian 9 system.

 ## Prerequisite
 - x86 host